roman-milk/roman-milk.github.io/cvsn.md

  If I listened carefully, I could hear her hissing, "Yes, yes" just below a whisper.

  It was wonderful, but her legs were too short for me, and I had to bend down to do her.
 It was starting to tell on my thighs, so I pulled out, letting her turn around.
 I took one of the towels off the shelf, and put it on the sink edge, more careful of my pants this time, and lifted her up to sit her there.
 With the added space in this bathroom, I was able to spread her legs wide, and leaned down for a taste, just a couple of minute's worth, before I renewed my assault.
 I fucked her on that sink for an eternity, moving her legs around, holding them wide, then lifting them up onto my shoulders.
 It felt so incredible I never wanted it to end.
 She hadn't come yet, and I didn't want her to miss out on that, so I spread her legs wide again, and played with her clit while I pumped her.
 I bent my knees a bit, thrusting up into her tight pussy, slowing the pace, and pulling almost out to the opening, fucking her with just the first few inches, targeting her elusive g-spot.
-Report_Story #3